anguyen36clayton/ITExp/Github/README.md

 **Legend**
 $ - denotes a command
+# - denotes a comment

 **How to Clone into PC**
-- Open the repository, click on <> Code, then copy the link in HTTPS. git clone HTTPS, where HTTPS is the link of the repository.
+- Open the repository, click on <> Code, then copy the link in HTTPS.
+$git clone HTTPS #HTTPS is the link of the repository.

 **Add item/items to github**